Frequently Asked Questions

 Q: How do I donate goods and services?

-Q: How do I donate with PayPal?
+Q: Can I donate with PayPal?

 Q: How do I become a member?